ixugo/nsqite/README.md

 **If `WithMaxAttempts(10)` means 10 retries, how many times will the callback be executed if it keeps failing?**
 - 10 times

+**How long will transactional messages be stored in the database?**
+- Automatically deletes **all** messages older than 15 days
+- Automatically deletes **completed** messages older than 7 days
+- When table data exceeds 10,000 rows, automatically deletes **completed** messages older than 3 days

+Need to customize these times?
+Please submit a PR or issue.

+**In the event bus, will continuous callback failures block the queue?**
+- No, failed tasks will enter a priority queue for delayed processing
+- Large numbers of failed tasks will cause messages to accumulate in memory, and will be released when reaching maximum retry attempts

+**In the event bus, if publishing to one topic is blocked, will it affect publishing to other topics?**
+- No, topics are independent of each other